 Luxury fly-drive Norway touring holiday to the Lofoten Islands with 8 nights and Hurtigruten 2-night overnight cruise

 This luxury fly-drive touring holiday by car and boat of the Lofoten Islands offers an in-depth encounter with Norway’s Arctic Circle and the incredible natural beauty of the Lofoten Islands, home to some of the most varied landscapes in the world.
 Start by flying into Bodø via Oslo.
 Bodø is a relatively small city set amidst some of Norway’s most beautiful scenery.
 One of its main attractions is the beautiful harbour, whose pier offers stunning views across the Norwegian Sea.
 After two nights here take a short flight of about 45 minutes across to Svolvaer where you collect your hire car and drive to Nusfjord, your base for the next three nights.
 Nusfjord is one of the best-preserved fishing villages on the islands and is located very close to some of the best beaches in the world.
 Spend your time here visiting the white sands and the picturesque villages surrounding them.
 Your next base is Svolvaer, one of the largest towns in the Lofoten Islands.
 Experience the cod fisheries found throughout the town and view the top sights of the Lofoten War Musuem and the North Norwegian Art Centre.
-The Lofoten Islands are home to some incredible hiking opportunities will you may want to make the most of, and Svolvaer is close to the dramatic Trollfjord which you can visit by boat.
+The Lofoten Islands are home to some incredible hiking opportunities which you may want to make the most of, and Svolvaer is close to the dramatic Trollfjord which you can visit by boat.
 Fishing trips can be arranged as well as a boat trip and cycle hire on the island of Skrova.
 After six days exploring all that the Lofoten Islands have to offer, leave your hire car in Svolvaer and board the Hurtigruten service to Trondheim.
 Spend two nights on-board, skirting the incredible western coastline of Norway and crossing the Arctic Circle.
 You dock in Trondheim at about 06.30 in the morning and there is a direct flight to London Gatwick about midday.
 Or, extend your holiday by asking us to arrange for you to stay in Trondheim for a night or two.

 Highlights